-- the likelihood of a risk and perils
+- The likelihood of a risk and perils

 What Does the Insurance Company Do With Insurance Premiums?

 The insurance company will take your premium and put it aside, letting it grow for every year you don't have a claim.
-If the insurance company collects more money then what they pay in claim costs, operational costs and other expenses, they will be profitable.
+If it collects more money than what it pays in claim costs, operational costs, and other expenses, the company will be profitable.

-Why Do Insurance Premiums Go Up and Down?
+Why Do Insurance Premiums Change?

 Examples of Insurance Premium Adjustments and Rate Increases

-For example, if the insurance company actuaries review a certain area one year and determine it has a low-risk factor and only charge very minimal premiums that year, but then by the end of the year they see a rise in crime, a major disaster, high losses or claims payouts for unforeseen reasons, it may cause them to review their results and change the premium they will charge for that area in the new year.
-That area will then possibly see rate increases as a result.
-The insurance company has to do this to be able to stay in business.
-People in that area may then shop around, and go somewhere else.
+For example, if the insurance company actuaries review a certain area one year and determine that it has a low risk factor and only charges very minimal premiums that year, but then by the end of the year they see a rise in crime, a major disaster, high losses, or claims payouts, it will cause them to review their results and change the premium they charge for that area in the new year.
+That area will then see rate increases as a result.
+The insurance company has to do this in order to be able to stay in business.
+People in that area may then shop around and go somewhere else.

-By pricing the premiums in that area higher than before, people may change insurance company.
-As the insurance company loses the clients in that area who aren't willing to pay the premium they want to charge for what they have determined as the risk, their profitability or loss ratios will likely decrease.
+By pricing the premiums in that area higher than before, people may change their insurance company.
+As the insurance company loses the clients in that area who aren't willing to pay the premium it wants to charge for what it has determined as the risk, the insurance company's profitability or loss ratios will likely decrease.

 How to Get the Lowest Insurance Premium